-Today’s article comes from our friend Frank.
+Today’s article about 10 ways to kill intimacy in your marriage comes from our friend Frank.
 Check out his website to see more resources he offers.

 Most days, I wake up early and start my day at the breakfast table in our kitchen.
 The window looking into our backyard allows me to watch the sun usher in a new day.
 It’s a daily reminder that God’s mercies are new every morning.
 I need that reminder.